-In such cases the body may not be able to make enough insulin to counteract the extra glucose in the blood system.
+In such cases, the body may not be able to make enough insulin to counteract the extra glucose in the blood system.
 People who are in a stressful situation may also tend to exercise less and neglect good eating habits.

 4. Slower healing from illness or injury

-If there has been surgery, or an accident, the recovery time for a person in a stressful and unhappy marriage would normally be longer than for someone who has a loving spouse to take care of them and encourage the healing process.
+If there has been surgery or an accident, the recovery time for a person in a stressful and unhappy marriage would generally be longer than for someone who has a loving spouse to take care of them and encourage the healing process.

 5. Harmful habits

-These and other negative pursuits are harmful to the health and ultimately add to the stress of the situation.
-In extreme cases, suicide may even seem to be an option or a means of escape from the unhappy marriage.
+These and other negative pursuits are harmful to health and ultimately add to the stress of the situation.
+In extreme cases, suicide may even seem to be an option or a means of escape from an unhappy marriage.